emberjs-addons/ember-touch/README.md

 1. Import the project.

-  - Rake command will build ember-touch.js on the dist folder in order to be used on your project.
+  - You can execute _rake dist_ command to build ember-touch.js in the dist folder to be imported.

-  - Or copy the project to your Ember App and use your build tools ( ex: rake-pipeline ).
+  - Or clone the project to your Ember App and use your build tools ( ex: rake-pipeline ).

 2. Add gesture support to your views just by adding specific methods ( tapEnd, touchHoldStart, touchHoldEnd....)